Hoffee-Toffee/supedb/README.md

 ## Design

 The application will have 3 main parts as follows:
+map: Shows relationships between events in time
+wiki: Shows information about characters, locations, and other things
+versions: Allows for multiple versions of the story to be created and compared

 ### Node map

 The node map will be a visual representation of the storylines and events.